 Associate Professor of English and Critical Linguistics

-Dr. Dany Badran is an associate professor of English and critical linguistics in the English Department at the Lebanese American University.
+Dr. Dany Badran is an associate professor of English and critical linguistics at the Lebanese American University.
 He is also the program lead for the BA in English.
 He has taught English, rhetoric and linguistics at several universities in Lebanon, the UK and China.

 Dr. Badran’s specific area of emphasis is the political discourse of the Middle East, with more varied research interests in stylistics, critical discourse analysis, and second language acquisition.
 He has written on ideology and modality in Arabic political translations, rhetoric and democracy in the Middle East, stylistics and language teaching, as well as on debate, leadership and empowerment of women in the Arab world.

 Badran is an active member of the International Debate Education Association (IDEA), and a certified trainer and judge in formal debates and international debate tournaments.
 He has worked on debate projects with IDEA, the Qatar Foundation, the American Embassy and the British Council.

 In 2015, Badran co-chaired a university-wide assessment project conducted at LAU, involving full cycles of assessment, implementation, and evaluation for the academic English course sequence.
 In 2017, he also completed a Monitoring and Evaluation project commissioned by the UNHCR and the British Council in support of Syrian refugee children and youth learning a foreign language in Lebanon.

 - Nilsson, M., & Badran, D. (2019).
 Conflicts and Relative Deprivation in Ein El Hilweh: Palestinian Refugees in the Shadow of the Syrian Civil War.
 The Journal of Refugee Studies.
 Oxford University Press.